nebari-dev/nebari-docs/docs/docs/tutorials/using_vscode.md

 How to use VS Code as your development environment.

-VS Code can be used as an IDE (integrated development environment) which provides helpful tooling (including debuging) to assist developers in writing code.
+VS Code can be used as an IDE (integrated development environment) which provides helpful tooling (including debugging) to assist developers in writing code.
 It also has many other functions which non-developers may also find useful such a text editing and markdown rendering.